regedor/rails_best_practices_study/_posts/2012-03-26-call-for-help.markdown

 disqus: true
 ---

-Hi everyone, in the present moment I need a lot of Ruby on Rails applications, so that I can use my altered version of the [Richard Huang](https://github.com/flyerhzm) gem:
+Hi everyone, in the present moment, I need a lot of Ruby on Rails applications, so that I can use my altered version of the [Richard Huang](https://github.com/flyerhzm) gem:
 [rails_best_practices](https://github.com/regedor/rails_best_practices)
 to prove the importance of best practices.